8 Team Single Elimination Bracket

 How many rounds are needed?

-An 8 team bracket takes 3 rounds: quarterfinals, semifinals, and the final.
+Three rounds: quarterfinals, semifinals, and final.

 Does an 8 team bracket need BYEs?

-Is this good for sports and esports?
+Is this format good for classroom or office events?